Phoenix Property Division Lawyer

 How Can a Marital Property Division Lawyer in Phoenix Help?

 Arizona is a community property state.
 Essentially, this means that assets and debts that the parties accumulate during the marriage belong equally to both spouses.
 However, Arizona law does not require the division of property in a divorce to be exactly equal.
 Instead, Arizona requires that property be equitably divided.
-The difference being that an equitable division of community property is substantially or approximately equal and fair.
+The difference is that an equitable division of community property is substantially or approximately equal and fair.
+Dividing property is not easy, more so, going to court to fight for your rights.We understand what you are going through.
+We are here and we can help.

 Who Decides How Community Property is Divided